WHODUNIT PITCHFEST 2026 IS HERE!

 and creative guidance to further develop the documentary or series

 Hamptons Whodunit is proud to announce Whodunit PitchFest, a new and exciting partnership with Blackfin, a division of Lionsgate Alternative Television.
 The company is a leader in unscripted true crime with a track record of developing and producing cinematic, access-driven series and documentaries that combine rigorous reporting with cultural impact.
-The inaugural Hamptons Whodunit PitchFest will take place on April 19, 2026, the last day of this year’s festival.

 It is a rare opportunity for festival attendees, filmmakers, journalists, investigators, and storytellers to present original documentary and unscripted series ideas rooted in real-world crime, injustice, and unanswered questions.
 Whodunit PitchFest will be led by Geno McDermott, award-winning producer and executive at Blackfin, a division of Lionsgate Alternative Television, whose work spans premium true crime and investigative storytelling for major platforms.